 You can also access the current charges for the SQL Azure installation via the SQL Azure portal by clicking on the Billing link at the top-right corner of the screen.

-To learn more about SQL Azure, I suggest you download the Windows Azure Training Kit.
+To learn more about SQL Azure, I suggest you download the Microsoft Azure Training Kit.
 This includes SQL Azure hands-on learning, white papers, videos and more.
 The training kit is available from microsoft.com/downloads/details.aspx?FamilyID=413E88F8-5966-4A83-B309-53B7B77EDF78.

 Also, you’ll want to read the SQL Azure Team Blog at blogs.msdn.com/b/sqlazure/ and check out the MSDN SQL Azure Developer Center at msdn.microsoft.com/windowsazure/sqlazure.